 This pose would translate into the ambient sounds produced by Clams Casino – "I'm God", "I'm The Devil", "What You Doin'" – the figurehead of cloud rap.
 Lil B, however, didn't limit himself to foggy beats, or to the ethereal voices of women, or to inspiring lyrics, declaimed in a style close to spoken word.
 Our guru did not only advocate open-mindedness; he applied it to himself.
 His music had soul or R&B samples, in a chipmunk mode with "Walk the World" and "What I Mean", or in a more normal one with "Real Plexx" and "Rolls Royce".
 But he also used fast-paced and swirling electronic beats like with "I Want Your Bitch" or the never-ending "I Got Bitches", as well as some porn-gothic sounds on "Pretty Bitch" and "Smoke Trees Fxxx Hoes".
 He would talk about anything: big cars on "Rolls Royce", drugs on "Let the Eagles Go", his homies on "Ridin' 4 My Niggaz" and, of course, hoes, on "I Want Your Bitch", "Pretty Bitch", and so many others…

-The BasedGod, in his great goodness, delivered all of this, on this 90 minute long album – or mixtape, but who cares? - It was exhausting, but as a matter of fact, it was also one of the best and decisive releases, of his plethoric discography.
+The BasedGod, in his goodness, delivered all of this on this 90 minute long album – or mixtape, but who cares?
+It was exhausting, but actually, it was also one of the best pieces of his plethoric discography.
 He asserted his identity and his approach there.
-The years to come would look like this, and though, he would remain so special, so singular; so apart from all others.
+The years to come would look like this, and though, Lil B would remain so special and so singular; so apart from all others.